pritamrauniyar/pritamrauniyar/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning flutter,python,djason
+- 🌱 I’m currently learning DBMS,OS.
 - 🔭 Areas of interest - web designing (Frontend) , AI , Android Development
 - 👯 I’m looking to collaborate on flutter & djason
 - 🤔 I’m looking for help with documentation & research on creative ideas